Majorana Neutrinos in Same-Sign $W^\pm W^\pm$ Scattering at the LHC: Breaking the TeV Barrier: Heavy Neutrinos in Scattering at the LHC

 We now turn to exploring the kinematic properties of the $W^\pm W^\pm \to \ell^\pm_i \ell^\pm_j$ signal process at $\sqrt{s}=13\TeV$.
 As NLO-vs-LO comparisons of VBF kinematics are extensively documented, we restrict ourselves to NLO+PS(LL) distributions where available and neglect comparisons to properties at LO+PS(LL).
 For concreteness, we fix $\ell_i = \ell_j = \mu$ and set simulation inputs as prescribed in section \ref{sec:setup}.
 For each of the following observable we assume the representative benchmark masses $m_N=750\GeV$ (darkest), $1.5\TeV$ (dark), and $5\TeV$ (light).
 Events are normalized to $\mathcal{L}=300\invfb$.
 Also shown for each distribution is the residual $\mu_r, \mu_f, \mu_s$ uncertainty (band thickness) as obtained from a $27$-point variation envelope.

-Throughout this section we work with particle-level objects to emulate detector thresholds (but not detector resolution) and ensure the infrared safety of observable definitions.
-This means that after parton showering we impose anti-$k_T(R=0.4)$ clustering on all hadronic activity.
+Throughout this section we work with particle-level objects.
+We do so to emulate detector thresholds (but not detector resolution) according to our analysis in section \ref{sec:event_selection} and to ensure the infrared safety of observable definitions.
+In practice, this means that after parton showering we impose anti-$k_T(R=0.4)$ clustering on all hadronic activity.
 We also require that electron, muon, hadronic tau, and jet candidates satisfy the following requirements

 Particle identification efficiencies and mistagging rates are kept at their default values in \textsc{MadAnalysis5}~\cite{Conte:2012fm,Conte:2014zja,Conte:2018vmg}.
 That is to say, we consider an ideal setup in which identification efficiencies are set to unity and mistagging rates are set to zero.
 No kinematic smearing is applied.